 The local Education Authority, in accordance with the requirements of the Secretary of State, has established a procedure to consider complaints about the way that the Governing Bodies of schools and the Education Authority act in relation to the school curriculum and other associated matters.
 This procedure has been outlined in an appropriate document in English and Welsh available in school.
 It is emphasised, (however), that many complaints can be dealt with quickly and effectively through informal consideration based on discussions with the Headteacher.
 This is the first reasonable step, and the Governing Body will expect that this step has been achieved before presenting the complaint formally in exceptional cases.
 A copy of the Governor's Complaints Procedure can be obtained from the school.

-http://ysgolhenblas.org/downloads/111023-ysgolhenblasllangristiolus.pdf enables everyone connected to the school to feel proud of their identity, and to contribute fully to school life.
+http://ysgolhenblas.org/downloads/111023-ysgolhenblasllangristiolus.pdf

 Equality